TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "PQ - [Click to show/hide]"

-    **PQ10 is the most basic HDR format which all other common formats are based upon.
-It is the barebones SMPTE 2084 specification and has no metadata.**

-    [From Wikipedia, the free encyclopedia](https://en.m.wikipedia.org/wiki/High-dynamic-range_video){:target="_blank" rel="noopener noreferrer"}

-    PQ10, sometimes simply referred as the PQ format, is an HDR format that can be used for both video and still images.
+    PQ10 is the most basic HDR format that can be used for both video and still images.
 It is the same as the HDR10 format without any metadata.
-It uses the PQ transfer function, Rec.
-2020 color primaries and a bit depth of 10-bits.
-It is not backward compatible with SDR.
+    PQ10, sometimes simply referred as the PQ format.

 ??? example "JSON - [Click to show/hide]"